maningreen/theGreenEngine/LUA.md

 ```

 Here's another example mod,
-this one doubles the player's speed
+this one prints the players speed, then doubles the player's speed
 ```lua
 return {
     onInit = function(player)